taylordotfish/pyrcb/README.md

 `on_names(self, channel, names)`
 Called when the server sends a list of names for the specified channel. `names` is a list of nicknames.
+If no names were found in reponse to a names request, `channel` and `names` will be set to `None`.

 `on_message(self, message, nickname, target, is_query)`
 Called when a message is received. `target` is to whom/what the bot should